xioTechnologies/x-IMU3-Software-Test/README.md

 # x-IMU3 Software

 This is main software repository for the [x-IMU3](https://x-io.co.uk/x-imu3/).
-The repository includes the x-IMU3 GUI and APIs with examples for C, C++, C#, Python, and Rust.
-The x-IMU3 GUI is written in C++ using [JUCE](https://juce.com/).
+The repository includes the x-IMU3-GUI and APIs with examples for C, C++, C#, Python, and Rust.
+The x-IMU3-GUI is written in C++ using [JUCE](https://juce.com/).
 The core API is written in Rust with a generated C interface layer.
 APIs in all other languages are wrappers for the C interface layer.

 ## Development Setup